 “We are well on the way to internationalise our business and expect to roll out to three to five new markets this year.
 Klaus Nyengaard has made this journey with Just-Eat with great success.”

 Making employee scheduling easy, world-wide

-The company’s software makes it easy for companies to manage employees schedules, HR and payroll.
+The company’s slack bots makes it easy for companies to manage employees schedules, HR and payroll.
 The vast majority of small and medium-sized companies are still doing this manually, either with physical boards or using excel or simple spreadsheets.
 It is time consuming and error-prone, and the smallest mistake can quickly become costly for companies, often operating on low margins.
 Here Planday found its niche via a web-based solution that can also be accessed by mobile.
 Thus, employees can easily swap shifts with each other and the smooth processes provides competitive advantages.